 - Effects Offset: Set the number of pixels scrolled before the header effects take place.

 Note: The Offset Effects options will only work when Custom CSS is applied.
+So if you are not adding any of your own custom CSS, then you can bypass the last option.

 Now you want to add some Custom CSS.
 You can add whatever you want if you are familiar with Custom CSS and how it works.

-Remember, you will need Elementor Pro.
+Remember, you will need Elementor Pro to accomplish the above.

 Author: Jeremy Holcombe